EliuX/MEGAcmd4J/README.md

 as it don't be closed.

 ## Continuous Integrations
-As most OSS projects in github this one uses [Travis CI](https://travis-ci.com/EliuX/MEGAcmd4J).
+As most OSS projects in github, this one uses [Travis CI](https://travis-ci.com/EliuX/MEGAcmd4J).
 I you want a CLI for your project, its recommend to install the correspondent ruby gem:

 ```bash